Arconic CEO Klaus Kleinfeld steps down

-NEW YORK (AP) — Arconic says CEO and Chairman Klaus Kleinfeld has agreed to step down from those roles after the company’s board of directors discovered that he sent a letter to Arconic’s largest shareholder without telling them.
+NEW YORK (AP) — Arconic said Monday that Klaus Kleinfeld has agreed to step down as CEO and chairman after the company’s board of directors discovered that he sent a letter to its largest shareholder without telling them.

-In a statement Monday, Arconic says Kleinfeld “showed poor judgment.”
-An Arconic spokeswoman declined to say what was in the letter.
+Arconic said in a statement that Kleinfeld “showed poor judgment.”
+A spokeswoman at Arconic declined to say what was in the letter.

 Arconic Inc. makes aluminum, titanium or nickel parts for planes, cars and electronics.
-The New York-based company was spun off from aluminum company Alcoa Corp. last year.
+The New York-based company was spun off from aluminum company Alcoa last year.

 Most Read Stories